-The Group and the Company are exposed to foreign currency risk on sales that are denominated in a currency other than Ringgit Malaysia.
-The currencies giving rise to this risk are primarily the US Dollar ("USD"), Singapore Dollar ("SGD") and New Zealand Dollar ("NZD").
+The Group and the Company are exposed to foreign currency risk on sales and purchases that are denominated in a currency other than the respective functional currencies of Group entities.
+The currencies giving rise to this risk are primarily the U.S. Dollar ("USD"), Singapore Dollar ("SGD") and New Zealand Dollar ("NZD").

-23.5 Market risk cont'd
+23.6 Market risk cont'd